Supply chain attack: Stuxnet

 Stuxnet is a computer worm that is widely believed to be a joint U.S.-Israeli cyber operation, though neither government has officially confirmed involvement.
 The worm specifically targets industrial control systems, particularly those that automate electromechanical processes, such as factory machinery and nuclear enrichment equipment.
 Stuxnet was designed to manipulate programmable logic controllers (PLCs), disrupting industrial equipment by issuing unauthorized commands while simultaneously feeding falsified operations data to monitoring systems to conceal its activity.

-Stuxnet is widely believed to have been developed to disrupt Iran's uranium enrichment programs.
+Stuxnet is widely believed to have been developed to disrupt Iran's enriched uranium programs.
 Kevin Hogan, Senior Director of Security Response at Symantec, stated that most infections occurred in Iran.
 Analysts suggest that its primary target was the Natanz uranium enrichment facility.

 Stuxnet was initially introduced into Iran's Natanz facility via infected USB flash drives, requiring physical access to the target network.
 According to reports, engineers or maintenance workers, either knowingly or unknowingly, facilitated its entry into the plant.
 Once inside, the worm spread autonomously, exploiting multiple zero-day vulnerabilities in Windows systems to propagate across networked machines running Siemens industrial control software.